Preparating to Cruise

 EPIRB, Coast Guard-required safety gear, liferaft, dinghy (which may be modified to serve as a liferaft), three appropriate size anchors with appropriate size rode, compass, two GPSs, VHF radio, working sails, a light-air headsail, some kind of cockpit shading, one set of charts and one cruising guide.
 Add food and water, and you can enjoy a great minimalist cruise.

-While we've cruised Mexico in a boat with only the above gear, if you've got money left, it would also be nice to have an electric windlass, depthsounder, radar (which is as important for navigation as it is for avoiding ships in the fog), speed and wind instruments, a top-quality dinghy with an outboard powerful enough to make it plane with two passengers, and an SSB radio.
+While we've cruised Mexico in a boat with only the above gear, if you've got money left, it would also be nice to have an electric windlass, depthsounder, an AIS unit, radar (which is as important for navigation as it is for avoiding ships in the fog), speed and wind instruments, a top-quality dinghy with an outboard powerful enough to make it plane with two passengers, and an SSB radio.

 There's nothing like cold beers and lots of fresh water when cruising in the tropics.
 While both refrigeration and watermakers are great, remember that in addition to their initial cost, they'll also increase demands on your boat's electrical supply and your maintenance time.
 We think that both refrigeration and watermakers are worth it, but it's possible to have a great cruise without them.